dustymugs/cmr/doc/train.md

 ##### Octave

-If you're using the Docker image, make sure you start the container as follows:
+If you're using the Docker image, make sure you started the container as follows:

 ```
-docker/run_x11.sh --runtime=nvidia -it -v /PATH/TO/Projects:/projects -p 8888:8888 cmr bash
+docker/run_x11.sh --runtime=nvidia -it -v /PATH/TO/cmr:/cmr -p 8888:8888 cmr bash
 ```

 Then start Octave in the Docker container: